zacklerner/sanity-gridsome-blog/README.md

 ## Roadmap

+1. Flatten portable text blocks for indexing
-1. Warn if siteUrl not set or prompt for siteUrl on installation
+2. Warn if siteUrl not set or prompt for siteUrl on installation

 ---